WebPraktikos/fade-on-scroll/README.md

 # fade-on-scroll

-Minimal library for synced fade on scroll, on multiple elements, with a few important options.
+Minimal library for synced fade on scroll on multiple elements.

 - It uses one scroll event listener for all instances.
-- It's **dependency-free** - no JQuery.
+- It's **dependency-free** — no JQuery.
-- Options can be set inside a JavaScript file or inside a html element.
+- Options can be set in JavaScript html element.
 - It uses *requestAnimationFrame* with polyfill.

 Demo: [Codepen](http://codepen.io/webpraktikos/pen/ZWZJBm)

 ## Purpose of Existence

-The only solutions I've found at the time:
+The only solutions that I've found at the time were huge multipurpose libraries or too limiting scripts.

-- huge multipurpose libraries,
-- too limiting scripts.

-Not so great.

 ## Usage

-**1.** Include it in HTML document.
+**1.** Include it in a HTML document.

 ```javascript
 <script src="/path/to/fade-on-scroll.js"></script>